 6.3.3 not destroy, deface or obscure any identifying mark or packaging on or relating to the Goods; and

-6.3.4 maintain the Goods in satisfactory condition and keep them insured on the Company’s behalf for their full price against all risks to the reasonable satisfaction of the Company.
+6.3.4 from the date of delivery maintain the Goods in satisfactory condition and keep them insured on the Company’s behalf for their full price against all risks to the reasonable satisfaction of the Company.
 On request the Client shall produce the policy of insurance to the Company.
+If the Client fails to comply with this condition the Company shall be entitled to insure the Goods at the Client’s expense and the Client shall reimburse the cost of such insurance to the Company.

-6.4 The Client may resell the Goods before ownership has passed to it solely on the following conditions:
+6.4 Subject to condition 6.6. the Client may resell the Goods before ownership has passed to it solely on the following conditions:

-6.4.1 any sale shall be effected in the ordinary course of the Client’s business at full market value; and
+6.4.1 any sale shall be effected in the ordinary course of the Client’s business (but not otherwise) at full market value; and

 6.5 The Client’s right to possession of the Goods shall terminate immediately if: